 Charity trustees have a duty to seek "the maximum financial return consistent with commercial prudence".
-However, the 1992 Bishop of Oxford case highlighted three situations where trustees may allow their investment strategy to be governed by considerations other than the level of investment return.

 First, if a particular investment would conflict with the aims of the charity.
 For example, an organisation involved in protecting the environment may decide not to invest in companies that have poor environmental records.